husainkhambaty/homewatchdog/README.md

 ### Configuration

-Most options are configurable in the conf.json
+Options are configurable in the `config.json` that need to be passed at runtime.

+### Execution

+Start the watchdog with the following command

+`python pi_surveillance.py --conf conf.json`

 Credits: Adrian Rosebrock